-0.9 1 (x2) 2 3 4 B090 Pole Clock -Starting position: upright aerial position -Legs 2 time in jack-knife position above the head -No contact with the floor during dead lifts (no momentum) -End position of choice In this element, there is no need to hold the position for 2 seconds.
-0.9 B066 Janeiro Plank (One Handed) - Body and legs parallel to the floor - Only one hand in contact with the pole 0.9 B072 Saulo Plank (Straddle) One Shoulder Side Plank (Straddle) - Body and legs parallel to the floor - Legs fully extended in straddle position 0.9 B074 Handstand Side Plank (Straddle) - One hand in contact with the floor - Upper body parallel to the floor - Legs fully extended and open
+0.9 B067 Cup Grip X - Upper body parallel to the floor - Cup grip position - Legs & arms fully extended 0.9 1 (x2) 2 3 4 B090 Pole Clock -Starting position: upright aerial position -Legs 2 time in jack-knife position above the head -No contact with the floor during dead lifts (no momentum) -End position of choice In this element, there is no need to hold the position for 2 seconds.
+0.9 B066 Janeiro Plank (One Handed) - Body and legs parallel to the floor - Only one hand in contact with the pole - Legs fully extended 0.9 B072 Saulo Plank (Straddle) One Shoulder Side Plank (Straddle) - Body and legs parallel to the floor - Legs fully extended in straddle position

-0.9 B076 Toothpick Split Grip Leg Trough Plank - Body and legs parallel to the floor - Hands not in contact with body and/or legs 0.9 B139 Deadlift true grip legs closed & fully exetended (Aerial) -Start in upright position -No momentum during deadlift -True grip position -Legs fully extended & closed -Final position: Pencil or Jacknife -Holdfinal position 2 seconds 0.9 B077 Outside arm up and extended Body and legs parallel to the floor Legs fully extended in pencil 0.9 B080 Back Grip Plank (Straddle) - Body and legs parallel to the floor - Legs extended in straddle position 0.9 B141 Back flag cup straddle (legs open) -Legs fully extended -Body & legs parallel to the floor -Chest facing ceiling
+0.9 B074 Handstand Side Plank (Straddle) - One hand in contact with the floor - Upper body parallel to the floor - Legs fully extended and open 0.9 B076 Toothpick Split Grip Leg Trough Plank Body and legs parallel to the floor Hands not in contact with body and/or legs Pelvis position: open (it must not be in a pike-like closed position) 0.9 B077 Split Grip Reverse Plank (Pencil) - Outside arm up and extended - Body and legs parallel to the floor - Legs fully extended in pencil 0.9 B080 Back Grip Plank (Straddle) - Body and legs parallel to the floor - Legs fully extended in straddle position 0.9 B141 Back flag cup straddle (legs open) -Legs fully extended -Body & legs parallel to the floor -Chest facing ceiling

-0.9 B085 Underarm Flag (Pencil) - Body and legs parallel to the floor - Legs extended in pencil 0.9 B086 Shoulder Mount Plank (Passé) - Body and lower leg parallel to the floor - Bent leg parallel to the pole - Grip of Choice 0.9 B087 Split Grip Side Plank (Straddle) - Inside arm up and extended - Body and legs parallel to the floor - Legs extended in straddle 0.9 B134 Floor Based Inverted Plank 1 (Open legs) Siracusa Plank 1 -One hand on the floor -Body & legs parallele to the floor -Legs open and fully extended
+0.9 B085 Underarm Flag (Pencil) - Body and legs parallel to the floor - Legs fully extended in pencil 0.9 B086 Shoulder Mount Plank (Passé) - Body and lower leg parallel to the floor - Bent leg parallel to the pole Grip of Choice 0.9 B087 Split Grip Side Plank (Straddle) - Inside arm up and extended - Body and legs parallel to the floor - Legs extended in straddle 0.9 B134 Floor Based Inverted Plank 1 (Open legs) Siracusa Plank 1 -One hand on the floor -Body & legs parallel to the floor -Legs open and fully extended

-0.9 B089 Forearm Plank - Body and legs parallel to the floor - Lower hand in forearm grip 0.9 B094 Cup Grip Deadlift Start in upright position End position Ayesha in straddle, pencil, or jack knife Hold end position for 2 seconds No momentum 0.9 B126 Forearm Pencil Grip Extended Deadlift - Start in brass monkey position - Final position in pencil - No momentum during the deadlift - Upper hand in forearm grip, lower hand grip of Choice - Legs fully exended and close during deadlift - Hold end position for 2 seconds 0.9 B095 Neck Grip Extended Deadlift - Start in upright position - End position Ayesha in straddle, pencil, or jack knife - Legs fully extended - Hold end position for 2 seconds - No momentum 0.9 B146 -Body and legs parallel to the floor -Legs open and fully extended
+0.9 B089 Forearm Plank (Daza) - Body and legs parallel to the floor - Lower hand in forearm grip 0.9 B094 Cup Grip Deadlift Start in upright position End position Ayesha in straddle, pencil, or jack knife Hold the final position for 2 seconds No momentum 0.9 B126 Forearm Pencil Grip Extended Deadlift - Start in brass monkey position - Final position in pencil - No momentum during the deadlift - Upper hand in forearm grip, lower hand grip of Choice - Legs fully extended and close during deadlift - Hold end position for 2 seconds 0.9 B095 Neck Grip Extended Deadlift - Start in upright position - End position Ayesha in straddle, pencil, or jack knife - Legs fully extended - Hold final position for 2 seconds - No momentum 0.9 B146 Fratini inverted plank 1 (Open legs) -Body and legs parallel to the floor -Legs open and fully extended

+B098 Elbow Shoulder Mount Deadlift

-0.9 B098 Start in upright position, invert without momentum End position Ayesha in straddle, pencil, or jack knife Hold end position for 2 seconds Only one elbow and shoulder in contact with the pole 0.9 B108 One Hand Shoulder Mount Deadlift Start in upright position, invert without momentum End position Ayesha in straddle, pencil, or jack knife Hold end position for 2 seconds Only one hand and shoulder in contact with the pole 0.9 B112 Paggi Pole Clock Chinese Grip Pole Clock Legs 2 time in jack knife position above the head No momentum during dead lifts Final position of choice Forearm grip In this element, there is no need to he old the position for 2 seconds.
-0.9 B148 Forearm Grip Pole Clock (Minina forearm clock) https://youtu.be/WID9bCY9cVk -Starting position: upright aerial position in forearm grip -Legs 2 time in jack-knife position above the head -No contact with the floor during dead lifts (no momentum) -End position of choice https://youtube.com/shorts/SFinK8-ON28
+- Start in upright position, invert without momentum - End position Ayesha in straddle, pencil, or jack knife - Hold the final position for 2 seconds - Only one elbow and shoulder in contact with the pole

+B108 One Hand Shoulder Mount Deadlift

+- Start in upright position, invert without momentum - End position Ayesha in straddle, pencil, or jack knife - Hold end position for 2 seconds - Only one hand and shoulder in contact with the pole

+0.9 B112 Paggi Pole Clock Chinese Grip Pole Clock

+- No momentum during dead lifts

+- Final position of choice

+- Forearm grip

-In this element, there is no need to hold the position for 2 seconds.
+- \ In this element, there is no need to hold the position for 2 seconds.